parsampsh/adminx/README.md

 To learn how to use **Adminx**, read the documentation in [doc folder](/doc).

 ## Contribution Guide
-If you want to Contribute to this project, Read [This Contribution Guide](/CONTRIBUTING.md)
+If you want to contribute to this project, read [This Contribution Guide](/CONTRIBUTING.md)

 ## Changelog
-See the Changelog of Adminx [here](/CHANGELOG.md).
+See the changelog of Adminx versions [here](/CHANGELOG.md).

 ## Security Policy
 See the Adminx security policy [here](/SECURITY.md).